Smallibs/pilin/README.md

     }
 ```

-Note: the `Comprehension` uses Kotlin coroutine suspension.
+Note: the `Comprehension` uses Kotlin continuation.
 Then each operation should be executed thanks to
 the destructured operation or the explicit bind call.
 Otherwise the effect is not executed.

 Of course the applicative can be used in this case: